-"MPRA Rate Ratio Regulations" means the Municipal Property Rates Regulations on the Rate Ratio between Residential and Non-Residential Properties promulgated in terms of the MPRA published under Government Notice R195, Government Gazette 33016, on 12 March 2010; with specific reference to "public benefit organisation property means property owned by public benefit organisations and used for any specified public benefit activity listed in item 1 (welfare and humanitarian), item 2 (health care), and item 4 (education and development) of part 1 of the Ninth Schedule to the Income Tax Act."
+"MPRA Rate Ratio Regulations" means the Municipal Property Rates Regulations on the Rate Ratio between Residential and Non-Residential Properties promulgated in terms of the MPRA published under Government Notice R195, Government Gazette 33016, on 12 March 2010; with specific reference to "public benefit organisation" property means property owned by public benefit organisations and used for any specified public benefit activity listed in item 1 (welfare and humanitarian), item 2 (health care), and item 4 (education and development) of part 1 of the Ninth Schedule to the Income Tax Act."

-"Non-Residential Property" means all properties categorised in the Valuation Roll as "Non-Rebated Properties" and represents all properties other than those defined as residential but including all vacant land.
-Such non-residential properties are rated at the ratio of 1:2 to the rate levied on residential properties.
-The cent-in-the-rand for all properties other than residential is therefore twice that of the residential cent-inthe-rand.
+"Non-Residential Property" means all properties other than those defined as residential but including all vacant land.
+Such non-residential properties are rated at the ratio of 2:1 to the rate levied on residential properties.
+The cent-in-the-rand for all properties other than residential is therefore twice that of the residential cent-in-the-rand.
 In the Tariff Policy this category could be further refined in terms of Commercial and Industrial properties as in the Tariff Policy it becomes necessary to differentiate between these users.